xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

    * {% link "Configuring the Product reviews addon" ref_45EGhRet %}
    * [Product reviews: Multivendor-specific configuration](#product-reviews--multivendor-specific-configuration)

-The administrator also has control over the email notifications pertaining to vendor ratings and can manage them via the Email notifications section (**Store setup** > **Email notifications**).
-At present, there are two notifications:
+The administrator also has control over the email notifications pertaining to vendor ratings and product reviews and can manage them via the Email notifications section (**Store setup** > **Email notifications**).
+At present, there are three notifications for vendor ratings and product reviews:

    * Request to review purchased products - (Product Reviews module)
+   * New product review submitted - (Product Reviews module)
    * Customer has rated the order (for vendor)

 The store administrator can view and manage (edit or delete) vendor ratings via the Vendor ratings section (**Users** > **Vendor ratings**):